-Since graduating with distinction from the Michaelis School of Fine Art in 2013 – where she was awarded the Judy Steinberg Award for Painting – the artist’s work has been included in a number of significant group exhibi- tions in South Africa.
-In 2015 Biggs won theTASA Award, presented annually by the Turbine Art Fair and the Sylt Foundation to an emerging artist living in South Africa.
-This award takes the form of a two-month residency atthe Sylt Foundation’s headquarters on the island of Sylt, Germany that the artist undertook in April and May of 2016.
-Barnard Gallery presented her paintings at the Cape Town Art Fair (2015-2018), AKAA (Also Known as Africa), Paris (2017-2018) and Turbine Art Fair, Johannesburg (2016).
+Biggs graduated with distinction from the Michaelis School of Fine Art in 2013 where she was awarded the Judy Steinberg Award for Painting.
+In 2015 she won the TASA Award, presented annually, by the Turbine Art Fair, Johannesburg and the Sylt Foundation in Germany to an emerging artist living in South Africa.
+This award takes the form of a two-month residency at the Sylt Foundation’s headquarters on the island of Sylt, Germany that the artist undertook in 2016.

 Barnard has presented the artist’s paintings at both local and international art fairs including the Investec Cape Town Art Fair (2015-2019), AKAA (Also Known as Africa), Paris (2017-2018) and the Turbine Art Fair, Johannesburg (2016).
 In 2017 her limited edition book Waiting for Rain, published by Barnard, was added to the Thomas J. Watson library collection at the Metropolitan Museum of Art in New York.